devinekask/creative-code-4-s23/arduino/README.md

 ### Web Serial API

-A great place to start is [this article on the Web Serial API](https://web.dev/i18n/en/serial/)
+A great place to start is [the MDN page on the Web Serial API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Serial_API)

 Some general advice: